oleksandr-holan/ansible-win/README.md

      - Password: `vagrant`

 3. **Configure Windows for Ansible Remoting**
-   - In the Windows VM, open PowerShell and execute the script to configure remoting for Ansible:
+   - In the Windows VM, open PowerShell with administrative privileges and execute the script to configure remoting for Ansible:

      ```powershell
-     powershell /vagrant/ConfigureRemotingForAnsible.ps1
+     powershell C:\vagrant\ConfigureRemotingForAnsible.ps1
      ```

    - **Note:** This configuration should only be used in development or testing environments.